All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can Zepbound cure fibromyalgia?

 No medication currently cures fibromyalgia.
-Zepbound may help manage certain contributing factors, particularly excess weight and systemic inflammation, but it should be part of a comprehensive treatment approach that includes exercise, stress management, sleep hygiene, and appropriate medications.
+Zepbound may help manage certain contributing factors, particularly excess weight and systemic inflammation, but it should be part of a thorough treatment approach that includes exercise, stress management, sleep hygiene, and appropriate medications.

 What results can I realistically expect?